 AARP is here to help you take on today – and every day.
 From sharing practical resources, to holding fun activities and events, AARP is providing opportunities to connect and help build an even stronger Connecticut for all ages to live, work and play.
 We hope you’ll join us!

-AARP is here to help you take on today – and every day.
+AARP is here to help you take on today – and every day - virtually.
 From sharing practical resources, to holding fun activities and events, AARP is providing opportunities to connect and help build an even stronger Hawaii.
 We hope you’ll join us!

 On behalf of 50+ Pennsylvanians across the Commonwealth, including the 1.8 million AARP members, I am writing to thank Congressman Brian Fitzpatrick for being part of the fight against age discrimination by co-sponsoring the Protecting Older Workers Against Discrimination Act (POWADA).